thanksmister/android-mqtt-alarm-panel/README.md

 # Home Assistant Setup

 - Setup [Home Assistant](https://home-assistant.io/getting-started/)
-- Configure the [MQTT service](https://home-assistant.io/components/mqtt/) and broker for Home Assistant not your broker address and username/password if applicable.
+- Configure the [MQTT service](https://home-assistant.io/components/mqtt/) note thr broker address and username/password if applicable.
-- Add the [MQTT Alarm Control Panel] (https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) to your Home Assistant configuraiton and just use the default settings for now.
+- Add the [MQTT Alarm Control Panel] (https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) to your configuraiton with the default settings for now.
-- Add any components or sensors (like Zwave door sensors or sirens) and configure automations to trigger the alarm.
+- Add any sensors (like Zwave door sensors or sirens) and configure automations to trigger the alarm.

 # Raspberry PI Setup